 SQL Server must first be configured to allow Windows authentication.
 This is configured within the SQL Server administration tools.

 You will also need to grant the “papercut_svc” user full access to the PaperCut database (e.g. full access to read/updated tables and also to create and drop database tables.

-5.1.
-Open the PaperCut[app-path]\server\server.properties file in a text editor.
-The connection settings need to be changed to remove the username (and password).
-If the username is not blank, “SQL Server” authentication will be used instead.
-Edit the server.properties file so that database.username is empty.
-E.g.:
+server.properties file in a text editor.
+The connection settings need to be changed to remove the username/password.
+The username must be blank otherwise the “SQL Server” authentication will be used.
+Edit the server.properties file so the

-5.3.
-Restart the service PaperCut Application Server using the service control panel (Control Panel→Admin Tools→Services).
+4. Restart the PaperCut Application Server service using the service control panel (Control Panel→Admin Tools→Services).